netlify/headlesscms.org/content/projects/tinacms.md

 Want to help out with Tina's development?
 Please visit our [Contributing](https://tinacms.org/docs/contributing/guidelines) section in our docs to learn more.

 Looking for help with Tina, or want to stay on top of the latest developments?
-[Join our Slack Community](https://tinacms.slack.com 'Join the TinaCMS Slack') to chat with other Tina enthusiasts.
+[Join our Forum](https://community.tinacms.org 'Join the TinaCMS Forum') to chat with other Tina enthusiasts.